pyseed/swarm_cluster_lab/README.md

 vagrant box update
 ```

 feel free to use defaults or customize ./provision.env and ./Vagrantfile.

+you can customize:

+- private IPs
-You can set: IPs, storage hostname and mount point, registry location and its host alias, manager(s), worker(s), ...
+- storage hostname and mount point
+- registry location and its host alias
+- manager(s)
+- worker(s)
+- or comment all workers: a single manager node to try swarm, using less resources, but using a pattern that will support more workers later with no change

 ### stack